Distance Variables

 Best Way to Lower Score

 Work backward and hit your ideal approach distance.
-Hit the club you know how to hit best to GIOTG “get it on the green”
+Hit the club you know how to hit best to GIOTG “Get it on the green”

-Ball above feet goes left, and for left-handers goes Right.
+The ball above feet goes left, and for left-handers goes Right.

 Golf is a game of Missing